- Personal Health Information & Self-Help

 Most of the items needed to control the spread of germs and maintain a safer environment, are things that most of us keep and use in our households on a regular basis.
 Ordinary laundry bleach is literally a killer.
 It can be (carefully) used full strength, on the majority of washable surfaces, but you can choose to dilute with a little hot water.

 While it may be a bit of a bother, especially given how rotten you are feeling, it's quite important to continually wipe down hard surfaces with bleach.
 Rubbing alcohol is just as good for this, if you prefer.
-This relates to tabletops, counters, door knobs, keyboards, telephones and any thing you touch that can be wiped down with a sanitizer.
+This relates to tabletops, counters, door knobs, keyboards, telephones and any thing you touch that can be wiped down with a disinfectant.

 Needless to say is that this is no time to demonstrate your undying love for anyone by hugging, cuddling, kissing or otherwise exchanging bodily fluids.
 Yuk.
 Which brings to mind boxes of tissue and a separate plastic bag to discard used tissues.
 All of this matters, regardless of what you may see as trivial.
 It is not trivial.